Michigan Covenant Deed: Everything You Need to Know

 Despite its limited protection, a covenant deed can be more beneficial than other types of Michigan deeds, depending on the nature of the property transfer.
 However, it is still best to hire a property attorney who can provide legal advice on the best action to take during the ownership transfer.

-Here at Bowen Law, our experienced property lawyers can help you draft and file a covenant deed and ensure that the entire transfer process is done appropriately without any problems.
+Here at Bowen Hoogstra Law, our experienced property lawyers can help you draft and file a covenant deed and ensure that the entire transfer process is done appropriately without any problems.
 You can contact us at (231) 726-4484 or reach us here.

 DISCLAIMER: